-We know money can be a feisty topic for couples, so we’ve laid out a list of questions to ask your partner about money.
+We know money can be a feisty topic for couples, so we’ve laid out a list of financial questions to ask your partner.
 We’ve split it out by relationship stage (newly dating, seriously dating, engaged, or married) but these aren’t hard-and-fast categories, they’re just guidelines.
 Pull from any category if it would do your relationship good!

 Now let’s set you up for success before you enter the minefield.
 A few ground rules before asking these questions to your partner: